What is the Ofgem energy price cap and what does it mean for your bills?

 What is the Ofgem energy price cap?

-The Ofgem energy price cap sets the maximum unit rates energy firms can charge per kilowatt hour (kWh) for gas and electricity, along with standing charges, every three months.
-It is not a cap on your total energy bill, which will mostly be determined by your energy usage.
+The Ofgem energy price cap sets the maximum unit rates energy firms can charge for standard variable rate tariffs.
+It caps the price per kilowatt hour (kWh) for gas and electricity, along with the standing charges for each fuel.
+It is not a cap on your total energy bill.
+What you'll pay is mostly determined by your energy usage.

-The cap currently applies to around 29 million households in England, Wales and Scotland.
+The cap currently applies to around 27 million households in England, Wales and Scotland.
 Northern Ireland has a tariff review process instead of a price cap.
+Under the current cap, the average home will pay an annual figure of £1,717 (£143 a month).
+This is 10% up on the July price cap, which came in at £1,568 a year (£130 a month).

 The energy price cap was initially put in place to protect vulnerable households.
 Before the energy crisis, you would only drop onto a variable tariff if you let your fixed deal expire and didn't switch to a new deal.
 To prevent consumers in this situation from being overcharged, Theresa May's government brought in the cap.

-The EPG acted as a safety net after the Ofgem price cap was due to rocket even higher in the wake of Russia's invasion of Ukraine.
-Once wholesale costs, which are the biggest factor in the price cap's rate, fell below the EPG in July 2023, households once again found themselves on the variable rate.
+The EPG acted as a safety net.
+It effectively subsidised suppliers so that consumers did not see their bills rocket when the Ofgem price cap soared in the wake of Russia's invasion of Ukraine.
+Once wholesale costs fell, and the Ofgem cap went below the rate of the EPG in July 2023, households once again found themselves on the price cap rate.

-Since then, fixed rate deals have returned - although they still struggle to compete with the Ofgem price cap.
-Energy consultancy Cornwall Insight says it could be the 2030s before competition means energy bills fall back to where they were pre-Covid.
+Since then, fixed rate deals have returned - although signing up to one is currently a risk given prices could fall in 2025.
+Energy consultancy Cornwall Insight says it could be the 2030s before energy bills fall back to where they were pre-Covid.

 When is the next Ofgem energy price cap announcement?